iarsystems/cmake-tutorial/tests/README.md

 # Tests for the IAR toolchains on CMake
-The tests in this directory are for testing the CMake modules (`/path/to/share/cmake-x.xx/Modules/Compiler/IAR-*.cmake`) for the IAR toolchains.
+The tests in this directory are for testing the CMake modules (e.g., `/path/to/share/cmake-x.xx/Modules/Compiler/IAR-*.cmake`) for the IAR toolchains.

 The `run-tests.sh` script will...
 - build one executable for each supported language (`C`, `CXX` and `ASM`) using...